A single-phonon directional coupler: Single phonon splitting

-Testing the response of our directional coupler to quantized excitations with single phonon wavepackets is a critical demonstration of its potential use for quantum applications.
 In order to create a single phonon, we use \SI{30}{ns} ``write" laser pulses, blue-detuned by the central mechanical frequency (\SI{5.31}{GHz}) from the optical resonances.
 This process can be described by a two-mode squeezed optomechanical interaction and detecting the Stokes scattered photon with a superconducting nanowire single photon detector (SNSPD), allows us to project the mechanical state of the optomechanical cavity onto a single phonon state~\cite{Riedinger2016}.
 This single phonon travels through the waveguide and either returns to the same cavity upon reflection, or goes to the opposite cavity after transmission in the coupling region.
 We then convert the mechanical state of each cavity to an optical photon, by sending \SI{30}{ns} ``read" laser pulses red-detuned by the same mechanical frequency from the optical cavities.
 This addresses a state swap optomechanical interaction resulting into anti-Stokes scattered photons.
 The time delay between the write and read pulses is set around the first round trip of the phononic wavepacket.
 We calculate the second order cross-correlation $g^{(2)}_{om}$ between the Stokes and anti-Stokes scattered photons for different combinations of exciting and reading cavities A and B, similarly to~\cite{Riedinger2016}.